rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 Performance tips:

-- It is recommended specifying the smallest possible time range during the search, since it reduces the amounts of log entries, which need to be scanned during the query.
+- It is recommended to specify the smallest possible time range during the search, since it reduces the amount of log entries that need to be scanned during the query.
   For example, `_time:1h` is usually faster than `_time:5h`.

 - While LogsQL supports arbitrary number of `_time:...` filters at any level of [logical filters](https://docs.victoriametrics.com/victorialogs/logsql/#logical-filter),